molssi-seamm/molssi-seamm.github.io/docs/installation/index.rst

 -----------------------

 .. attention::
-   Although in principle, SEAMM would be natively installable on Windows, its key third-party dependencies could not supported by this operating system.
+   Although in principle, SEAMM can be installed on Windows, several key third-party dependencies are not supported under Windows.
 However, the *Windows Subsystem for Linux (WSL)* supports SEAMM and its dependencies.
-   The corresponding instructions for setting up a WSL environment for SEAMM installation is under preparation.
-While *Windows 11* provides full support for the SEAMM requirements, handling *Windows 10* appears to be more complicated and we are currently working on addressing this case.
+   The installation is identical to that on any Linux system. *Windows 11* provides full support for the SEAMM including the graphical user interface.Unfortunately, *Windows 10* and WSL do not support graphical programs so you cannot currently fully install and use SEAMM on *Windows 10*.
+We are working to support *Windows 10*, but if you can upgrade to *Windows 11* SEAMM will work immediately.

 .. note::
    A `video of installing SEAMM <https://www.youtube.com/watch?v=gqWzTvgPM1I>`_ is